cockroachdb/docs/v22.1/vault-db-secrets-tutorial.md

         Time: 120ms
         ~~~

-    1. To confirm that the credentials have been properly limited, attempt a forbidden operation. `crdb-role`  does not have permission to list users, so try that in order to generate a permissions error.
+    1. To confirm that the credentials have been properly limited, attempt a forbidden operation. `crdb-role`  does not have permission to list users, so try that in order to generate a permissions error:
         {% include_cached copy-clipboard.html %}
         ~~~shell
         cockroach sql --url "${CLI_DB_CONNECTION_URL}" --execute "show users;"